 The policing of cross border transactions within an international group are not specifically the target of the Dutch tax authorities’ (DTA) attention.

 However, transactions (supply of goods, services, financing, guarantees, etc.) between related parties have to take place under the same conditions as transactions that would have applied in the market between independent parties, i.e. the at arm’s length standard.
-The DTA regularly checks whether this requirement has been met.
+In this respect a question needs to be answered in the annual Dutch corporate income tax return to be filed.
+The DTA regularly checks whether this at arm’s length requirement has been met.

 TP aspects related to pricing of related party transactions (including cross-border transactions within a multinational group) represent one of the key focus areas in tax audits conducted by Romanian tax authorities.
 TP documentation prepared in accordance with specific Romanian TP documentation requirements is expected to be already available (for certain taxpayers) or provided within certain deadlines specified by the regulations.
 Scrutiny of the tax authorities is related not only to the content of the TP documentation but also in relation to substance of the related party transactions (e.g., we have observed challenges of the functional and risk profile of the entities, challenges in terms of compliance with specific Romanian TP requirements of the benchmarking analyses).
 The number of TP adjustments resulting from audits concluded by the Romanian tax authorities has increased significantly in the last period.

 There are relevant provisions applying to cross border transactions in European and international legislation and regulations that must be adhered to when dealing with international structures.
 These are applicable to Gibraltar.
 Tax authorities may pay particular attention to cross border arrangements, however generally, provided that the relevant rules and legislation are observed in each applicable jurisdiction, there should be no issues.